 The natural resources of the zone have played a major role in the well being of the residents.
 Since the earliest settlement, the forest and fish resources were the mainstay of the economy.
 Generally, settlement occurred around the coastal areas where the fishery was prevalent.
 Initially the forest was used as a source of fuelwood as well as construction materials for houses and fishery related items (stages, lobster pots, boats etc.).
 Sawmills developed to supply the local demand for lumber and construction timber and there was a small export market for pulpwood.
 In the interior of the zone, logging towns such as Howley and Deer Lake developed as a result of the pulp and paper mill in Corner Brook.
-Today pulpwood and pulp chips are shipped to mills in Corner Brook and Grand Falls.
-As well, there are three major sawmills in Deer Lake, Hampden, and Baie Verte that produce lumber for both the local and export market.
+Today pulpwood and pulp chips are shipped to the mill in Corner Brook.
+As well, there is a major integrated sawmill in Hampden that produces lumber for both the local and export market and pulpchips which are sold to Corner Brook Pulp and Paper Limited (CBPPL).